marctrem/usbarmory-wiki-fork/Home.md

 ANY EXPRESS OR IMPLIED WARRANTY, INCLUDING OF MERCHANTABILITY, SATISFACTORY QUALITY AND FITNESS FOR A PARTICULAR PURPOSE.
 Please see the CERN OHL v.1.2 for applicable conditions.

+## Terms of Use

+The following [Terms of Use](https://github.com/inversepath/usbarmory/wiki/Terms-of-Use) apply to USB armory Mk I boards manufactured by Inverse Path and/or F-Secure and sold directly or through one of its resellers.